 You can go mad and spend hundreds upgrading your in-car entertainment if you have the budget.
-But upgrading to a digital radio is a cheap car mod that’s well worth making.
-If you have a conventional radio head unit (either single or double DIN) rather than one that’s built in and specific to the car, you can just swap it for a more up-to-date DAB radio.
+But upgrading to digital radio is a cheap car mod that’s well worth making.
+If you have a conventional radio head unit (either single or double DIN) rather than one that’s built-in and specific to the car, you can just swap it for a more up-to-date DAB radio.
 Expect to pay upwards of £100 for a single DIN DAB radio, rising to £300 or more for a high-spec double DIN unit.

 Another cheap and simple option is a ‘plug-and-play’ adapter.
-These plug in to the car’s 12v socket, and play DAB through your existing FM radio via the aux-in port.
+These plug into the car’s 12v socket and play DAB through your existing FM radio via the aux-in port.
 You could pay as little as £30, although higher quality devices with more features will be £80-£100.

 Interior lighting kits look awesome if done well.
-With some basic DIY ability you can install an LED cabin lighting kit yourself, transforming the look of the interior at night.
+With some basic DIY ability, you can install an LED cabin lighting kit yourself, transforming the look of the interior at night.
 Some kits have adapters that simply plug into a 12v socket.

 Just don’t use bright interior lights when you are driving, as they’ll make it harder for your eyes to adjust to the darkness outside the car.
 Save them for when you’ve parked up and there’s an audience to impress.